fort-nix/nix-bitcoin/README.md

 Updating
 ---
-Run `git pull` on this repo, enter the nix shell with `nix-shell env.nix` and redeploy with `nixops deploy -d bitcoin-node`.
+Run `git pull` in the nix-bitcoin directory, enter the nix shell with `nix-shell` and redeploy with `nixops deploy -d bitcoin-node`.

 FAQ
 ---